Music publisher and seller, musical instrument maker but it is doubtful whether he made pianos. …

 Although, the French frame stand was used as early as 1777 or 1778, Ganer may be considered as one of the first makers to produce highly elegant cross-banded and inlaid square pianos reflecting the neoclassical taste of the period.
 His skill as an inlayer gave him the opportunity to develop the plain case of the 1770’s instrument into an object of elegant beauty.
-A fine example of his work, dated 1779, is at the Colt Clavier Collection, in Kent, UK. (sold at auction in June 2018) He made a square piano for Princess Amelia, daughter of George 111 in 1782.
+A fine example of his work, dated 1779, was at the Colt Clavier Collection, in Kent, UK. (sold at auction in June 2018) He made a square piano for Princess Amelia, daughter of George 111 in 1782.

 I have not seen two Ganer square pianos that are identical in decoration and ornamentation.
 Every instrument appears to be slightly different in treatment.
 Some continuity existed in the nameboard decoration and the early instruments used a double garland of inlaid bell flowers with an Robert Adam style segmented inlaid medallion in the cheeks of the keywell.
 Instruments from about 1782 used a single garland of bell flowers but without decoration in the cheeks and an enamel oval plaque for the nameboard inscription was adopted from about 1790.
 His square pianos were dated up to 1785 with a Latin nameboard inscription.